CHRY-FM: Early years

 In 1997, it moved from its old Vanier College studios to the fourth floor of York University's Student Centre, where it is today.
 This move was financed by a $40,000 loan from the undergraduate student association, which was forgiven four years later.

 A limitation to CHRY was that its licence was Class B, which effectively meant that it was "unprotected" legally from claims of signal interference, effectively requiring it to cease operations if another broadcasting interest was affected in some way by CHRY's operation.
 However, in 2006, the CRTC accepted CHRY's application to reclassify its licence from "Class B" to "Class A", thus effecting "protected status" for the radio station.

 CHRY serves the north western part of Toronto.
-Prior to its relaunch in 2015, more than one-third of its schedule is devoted to the music and culture of the Caribbean.
+More than one-third of its schedule is devoted to the music and culture of the Caribbean.
 It employs two full-time staff, several other part-time staff, and is supported by the work of over one hundred volunteers from both York's student body and the surrounding community.